-When it comes to exploring the Atacama Desert, why take the tours?
 If you’re looking for things to do in San Pedro de Atacama and the surrounding Atacama Desert, hiring a campervan and doing a road trip should be at the top of your list.
 Either way, if you’re thinking about travelling to the area – these are the things to do in the Atacama Desert you shouldn’t miss…

 Everything was stiller than I’d ever thought possible.
 I’d watched as the park had emptied out and the tour buses had left one by one until we were the only people left in a vast, wide-open landscapes of Chile’s Atacama Desert.

 It was like someone had flicked a switch.
 One moment, there were people milling about the lake taking pictures and huddled in small groups.
 The next, we were alone.